Get started with Dreamdata

 Properties on these objects can be made available in Dreamdata's Data Product in BigQuery (or connected cloud buckets).

-Example of properties could be custom dates, amount fields, account status or in general any field available on the main CRM objects.
+Examples of properties could be custom dates, amount fields, account status, or in general any field available on the main CRM objects.

 You can select the properties that you want to be exported on the integrations page of your CRM.
 The path inside the app is Data Platform > Sources.